The only way to make sense out of change is to plunge into it, move with it, and join the dance.

 And as rapidly as they developed, just as quickly they were released.

 Our consciousness is stimulated when we introduce alternative ideas into our awareness.
 So strive to stay awake while remaining observant when facing these blocks.
-And then turn the table of outmoded thoughts, accept and welcome them as extraordinary gifts.
+And then turn the tables of outmoded thoughts, accept and welcome them as extraordinary gifts.

 Change will not come if we wait for some other person or some other time.
 We are the ones we’ve been waiting for.
 We are the change that we seek.